• purfle •

 Meaning: 1.
 A decorative border or trim, decoration along the edge, as in the picture of the veil below.
 2. A line or narrow strip inlaid or otherwise added as decoration.

 Notes: Purfles today are added to veils, countertops, and especially stringed instruments like guitars and mandolins.
 A person who inlays purfles is a purfler, whose reputation is determined by the quality of his purfling.

 In Play: Any decorative edging qualifies as a purfle: "Lydia Potts went out to dinner last night in a leather jacket with a mink purfle."
 We can't pass by the opportunity to combine today's word with purple, but why stop there?
 "Pepe Pippin put a permanent purple purfle on a perpendicular pergola in his garden."
 (If you like tongue-twisters, click here for many more in many of the world's languages.)

 Word History: Today's Good Word shares a source with profile.
-It came from Middle French pourfil "border on clothing, outline, sketch", a descendant of Vulgar (street) Latin *profilare from pro "forth, forward" + filum "thread".
+It came from Middle French pourfil "border on clothing, outline, sketch", a descendant of Vulgar (street) Latin profilare from pro "forward, forth, forward" + filum "thread".
 This word went on to produce Italian profilo "profile" from profilare "draw in outline", which English borrowed as profile.
-The R and O switched places probably under the influence of Vulgar Latin perfilum "woven cloth".
+The R and O switched places, probably under the influence of Vulgar Latin perfilum "woven cloth".
 We see the same mismatch of spelling and meaning in Portuguese and Spanish perfil "textile border, profile".
-(Let us add here this written purfle of thanks to Mary Jane Stoneburg, one of the Good Word editors, for suggesting today's Good Word.)
+(Let us add here this written purfle of thanks to Mary Jane Stoneburg, one of the Good Word long-time editors, for suggesting today's Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!